Environmental Site Assessments

 - Proven site remediation practices and negotiation ability.

-These are all crucial skills when performing Phase One and Phase Two Environmental Site Assessments (ESA).
+These are all crucial skills when performing Phase I and Phase II Environmental Site Assessments (ESA).

 CTI excels in them all.